Probing the warm dark matter mass with [C II] intensity mapping: The theoretical power spectrum

 Under the assumption that line emission occurs in DM haloes and neglecting absorption and scattering, the mean specific intensity observed at redshift $z$ for a transition with rest-frame frequency $\nu_{\rm rf}$ is given by

 where $\bar{\rho}_\mathrm{L}(z)$ is the mean comoving luminosity density, i.e. the first moment of the LF.

 To relate galaxy luminosities to halo properties, we introduce the conditional luminosity function (CLF), $\phi(L|M,z)$, which quantifies the average number of galaxies with luminosity $L$ inside haloes of mass $M$ at redshift $z$.
-This allows us to express the the LF as
+This allows one to express the LF as